He went to his native Australia and stayed with brother Chris Hemsworth and the Thor star's family, naturally.

 Liam and Chris were out getting frozen yogurt together, in fact, when the Daily Mail Australia approached the newly single star for a comment and he simply said he didn't want to talk about it.
 Too soon.

-When the brothers are on the same continent, let alone the same city, they like to hit the gym and go surfing—and engage in some good old-fashioned teasing, such as when Chris appraised Liam's physique in an Instagram video while they were out at the beach last summer, saying, "Look at the body on that."
+When the brothers are on the same continent, let alone the same city, they like to hit the gym and go surfing—basically any activity in which they can rib each other, such as when Chris appraised Liam's physique in an Instagram video while they were out at the beach, saying, "Look at the body on that."

-"We're coming out of the woodwork," he joked on Jimmy Kimmel Live in 2016 when asked just how many Hemsworth brothers there were.
+"We're coming out of the woodwork," Luke joked on Jimmy Kimmel Live in 2016 when asked just how many Hemsworth brothers there were.

 The Hemsworth brothers were born to dad Craig and mom Leonie in Melbourne, but when Liam was little they moved to the Northern Territory of the Australian Outback, where their parents worked at a cattle station and the family had two camp dogs named Mack and Tosh.
 Then they settled on Phillip Island, south of Melbourne, where the boys first got the acting bug doing school plays.

 Asked if it was true that they were raised "basically like a pack of wild dingoes," Luke smiled and attested to their rowdiness.
-"Yeah, the Hemsworth house of horrors."
+"Yeah, the Hemsworth house of horrors," he told Jimmy Kimmel.

 He explained, "We'd wake up in the morning and literally say, 'See ya, mum,' and just disappear into the bush.
 I think as we got older, parents of kids we knew would gradually drop their kids off further and further away from our house."
 They were all riding motorbikes at an early age, and would just pick up friends and drive them back up the dirt path and steep driveway that led to their house.

 And did he beat up on his little brothers, Chris, who's two years younger, and Liam, eight years younger?